 Every child in the school had first hand experience of cultures from around the world: India, Pakistan, Nigeria, Japan, Judaism and China.
 They were encouraged to participate in activities and ask questions.
 Have a look a some of experiences they had:

 Multicultural Market Video

 We reward through the class DOJO which is a secure site for parents and teachers to share rewards, personalised learning, homework, positive messages or information crucial to the smooth running of the school.
-House point monitors collect these reward points weekly from classes and announce them in the celebration assembly weekly awarding a trophy to the winning house wrapped in the wining house colours.
-The restorative house captains collect this trophy on behalf of their house team.
+We use class dojo to share the winners of the values trophies each Friday with our school community.

 Please use this at home as a way of understanding what we will be teaching your child in the core subjects of Reading and Maths.
 Print it off and pin it up in a place where you can talk about what your child is learning.